lucas-labs/kurv/README.md

 > [!WARNING]
 > This project is not ready for production use:
->   - I created this project because I needed a process manager for my apps and because I wanted to learn rust.
-This is my first rust project.
+>   - I created this project because I needed a process manager for my apps and because I wanted to learn Rust.
+This is my first Rust project.
 >   - No tests (yet)
->   - Only tested on win-11
+>   - Only tested on Windows 11
->   - I'm not a rust expert!
+>   - I'm not a Rust expert!
->   - I'm using it for my own projects, but it haven't been tested on a large scale
+>   - I'm using it for my own projects, but it hasn't been tested on a large scale

 ## Why `kurv`?
 `kurv` means "basket" in many languages.
-For example in norwegian (I'm not Norweigan, but I liked the word 😄).
+For example, in Norwegian (I'm not Norwegian, but I liked the word 😄).
 Think of `kurv` as a basket for your apps.
 In `kurv`, we call each deployed app an `egg`.
 So, let's go and collect some eggs 🥚 in your basket 🧺.

 ## Installation

-Download the latest realease from github.
+Download the latest release from GitHub.

 > [!INFO]
-> `kurv` can run either as a server or as a cli client, using the same binary.
+> `kurv` can run either as a server or as a CLI client, using the same binary.

 ## Start the server